-13.4 Number of overs per bowler
+13.3 Number of overs per bowler

-- 13.4.1 No bowler shall bowl more than 8 overs in an innings. - 13.4.2 In a delayed or interrupted match, where the overs are reduced for both teams, or for the team bowling second, no bowler can bowl more than one-fifth of the total overs for the innings.
-Where the total overs are not divisible by five, one additional over shall be allowed to the maximum number per bowler to make up the balance. - 13.4.3 In the event of a bowler breaking down and being unable to complete an over, the remaining balls will be bowled by another bowler.
-Such part of an over will count as a full over only in so far as each bowler's limit is concerned.
+13.3.1 No bowler shall bowl more than 4 overs in an innings.

+- 13.3.2 In a delayed or interrupted match where the overs are reduced for both teams or for the team bowling second: For innings of rescheduled length of 10 overs or more, no bowler may bowl more than one-fifth of the total overs allowed.
+Where the total overs is not divisible by 5, one additional over shall be allowed to the maximum number per bowler necessary to make up the balance. - For innings of rescheduled length of between 5 and 9 overs, no bowler may bowl more than two overs.

+13.3.3 In the event of a bowler breaking down and being unable to complete an over, the remaining balls will be allowed by another bowler.
+Such part of an over will count as a full over only in so far as each bowler's limit is concerned.13.3.4 Where possible, the scoreboard shall show the total number of overs bowled and the number of overs bowled by each bowler.